Table of contents

 It’s safe to say that we’re all feeling the pinch.
-Like much of the world, Australia is grappling with a cost of living crisis, high inflation and possible recession.
+Like much of the world, Australia is grappling with cost of living pressures, high inflation and possible recession.
 What’s more, the situation is likely to get worse before it gets better.
 Many businesses of all shapes and sizes have started to see rising costs impinge on their profit margins, leading to increasingly bleak cash flow statements.

 Your vendors are raising their prices to cover their own rising costs, the utility crisis has seen your energy bills and operational costs soar, and your employees require a fair wage to help them navigate their own cost of living crisis.
 Yet, despite all this, you are loath to increase your prices.
 You strive to deliver outstanding value for money to your customer base and understand that they’re feeling the pinch in all the same ways as you.

 Deep down you know that it’s only a matter of time until you have to increase your prices.
 Understandably, this can be a real source of anxiety.
 What if your customers decide that they won’t pay your new prices and take their business to one of your competitors?
 What if the price rise is insufficient to cover your rising costs and you need to increase your prices again shortly after raising them the first time?
 What if raising your prices compromises your brand or alienates your core customer base?